camilocbarrera/coding-challenge/README.md

 #### Join Data
 Finally, the two data sets are joined via the unique key (day_type ,hour).
 These are the two columns that are required to obtain the value of the USD rate in each time slot.

 Note how it is possible with this unique key to retrieve the values for each hour.
-After this it is only required to add by the name of the employee to add the payroll.
+After this just need to aggregate the output by employee name to sum value_usd and get the payroll.

 <img width="1052" alt="image" src="https://user-images.githubusercontent.com/85809276/223021169-69a1b9c5-8c25-4521-bfe9-773c05a756a0.png">

 #### Print results
 The result of the joined data is a dictionary, which it is possible to iterate to group, this is done with the function `_aggregate_result(joined_dataset: Dict) -> Dict`.
 Which groups for each employee name.
-Adding the total hours worked.
+Adding the total hours worked.The result of the joined data is a dictionary, which is possible to iterate to the group, this is done with the function `_aggregate_result(joined_dataset: Dict) -> Dict`.
+This groups for each employee name aggregating by sum the total hours worked

 <img width="643" alt="image" src="https://user-images.githubusercontent.com/85809276/223021847-a203d3b3-800f-4c02-9f92-10103a75da0c.png">